-623. The Parables of Jesus.
-(3) Examination of the historical, social, cultural, and theological significance of the parables of Jesus as recorded in the synoptic gospels.
+623. Jesus Traditions.
+(3) Examines ancient Christian and other religious representations of Jesus in historical, social, cultural and theological context.

 624. Early Christian Literature.
 (3) Examination of various literature and perspectives of the first three centuries of the Christian movement.